 Toolkit development was supported in part by Clinical and Translational Science Award 1UL1TR002373-01 from NCATS.
 Dr. Quanbeck is supported by grants from NIDA (1R01DA047279-01, 1K01DA039336) and NIAAA (1R01AA024150-01A1).
 Dr. Quanbeck is an investigator with the Implementation Research Institute (IRI), at the George Warren Brown School of Social Work, Washington University in St. Louis.
 He is also supported through an award from the National Institute of Mental Health (5R25MH08091607) and the Department of Veterans Affairs, Health Services Research & Development Service, Quality Enhancement Research Initiative (QUERI).
 The funders had no role in preparing this toolkit.

 Please send questions, comments and suggestions to HIPxChange@hip.wisc.edu.

-Quanbeck A, Mahoney J, Kies, K, Judge K, Smith M. Building capacity for dissemination and implementation to maximize research impact in a CTSA: the University of Wisconsin story.
+Quanbeck A, Mahoney J, Kies K, Judge K, Smith M. Building capacity for dissemination and implementation to maximize research impact in a CTSA: the University of Wisconsin story.
 J Clin and Translational Sci.
 2020; 1-25. doi:10.1017/cts.2020.

 Quanbeck A, Mahoney J, Kies, K, Judge K, Smith M. Developing Dissemination and Implementation Capacity Within a CTSA: A Toolkit.
-University of Wisconsin – Madison School of Medicine and Public Health – Department of Family Medicine and Community Health, Health Innovation Program.
+University of Wisconsin – Madison School of Medicine and Public Health – Department of Family Medicine and Community Health, Health Innovation Program, Dissemination and Implementation Launchpad.
 Madison, WI; 2019.
 Available at: www.hipxchange.org/DevelopD&I.